cocos/cocos-docs/en/components/videoplayer.md

 });
 ```

-Likewise, you can also register 'meta-loaded', 'clicked' , 'playing' events, and the parameters of the callback function for these events are consistent with the 'read-to-play' parameters.
+Likewise, you can also register `meta-loaded`, `clicked`, `playing` events, and the parameters of the callback function for these events are consistent with the `read-to-play` parameters.

 <hr>